 Meta Warrick Fuller was born to a middle-class African American family in Philadelphia on June 9, 1877.
 Warrick Fuller received a scholarship to attend the Pennsylvania Museum and School of Industrial Arts, now the University of the Arts, where she was one of just a few Black students.
 Encouraged by her sculpture teacher, in 1899, Warrick Fuller moved to Paris, where African Americans faced fewer restrictions to attend art academies than in the U.S.

 When she returned to the U.S., Warrick Fuller was commissioned by noted scholar W.E.B.
 DuBois to create sculptures to represent African American history and contributions to the country.
 Her work was exhibited in the segregated and designated “Negro areas” of several world fairs.
 In 1907, Warrick Fuller became the first African American woman to receive a federal art commission, when she was asked to create a piece for the 300th anniversary of the Jamestown Virginia Settlement.

 Warrick Fuller created revolutionary sculptures throughout the 1910s and 1920s that elevated the African American experience as a subject worthy of depiction in art, at a time when African Americans were typically depicted in stereotypical and demeaning ways in art and media.
-Her work also captured the African American experience of the time, for instance, her sculpture Mary Turner: A Silent Protest Against Mob Violence was a tribute to the NAACP’s 1917 Silent Parade in protest of lynching, organized by the National Association for the Advancement of Colored People (NAACP).
+Her work also captured the African American experience of the time, for instance, her sculpture Mary Turner: A Silent Protest Against Mob Violence was a tribute to the 1917 Silent Parade in protest of lynching, organized by the National Association for the Advancement of Colored People (NAACP).

 Despite losing 16 years of artwork in a fire, and facing opposition from her husband, Warrick Fuller continued to create influential sculptures throughout her life.
 Her work anticipated themes of the Harlem Renaissance, celebrating African heritage and African American cultural identity.
 Late in her career, in the 1960s, she wrote poetry and created sculptural tributes to the Civil Rights Movement.